martinbudden/Protoflight/README.md

 One of the reasons for concentrating on ESP32 and RPI Pico was that they both have dual-core versions available, and one of my primary interests is that of having the `Gyro/PID` loop (what I snappily call the `readIMUandUpdateOrientation/updateOutputsUsingPIDs` loop) having a whole core entirely to itself.
-ProtoFlight will run on a single core, but I find the dual core setup more interesting.
+Protoflight will run on a single core, but I find the dual core setup more interesting.

 ### Running the PIDs in *Quaternion Space*